Any scaffolding or hoarding which encroaches or projects onto or over the Highway requires a scaffold licence and permission must be obtained from us.

 How to apply

-To apply you can apply online or download an application form:
+You can apply online or download an application form.

 Download an application form to erect scaffolding (PDF 17kb)

-For further information about scaffolding licences, please email Engineering Division or call 01443 866533.
+For further information about scaffolding licences, please contact us.